 Finishing touches include masking the tires and painting the pants dark green and the cannon pods light blue, with “gunmetal” barrels.
 Painting the greenhouse canopy, which is a mass of tiny clear panels, is more manageable if you first mask all the vertical panels and then spray the frames.
 When that’s dry, mask and then paint the horizontal frames.

 Spray your model with a clear gloss coat to provide a smooth surface for the decals.
 The kit markings, for an early version of Rudel’s Stuka, lie down well with the exception of the “B” that fits on the front of the main gear pants.
 That decal will likely need several applications of Solvaset, a strong decal setting solution.
-Also note that the decal sheet omits the swastika tail marking, which I took from Aero Master sheet 72-545.
+Also note that the decal sheet omits the swastika tail marking.
+A number of aftermarket decal sheets are available.